Amgelo563/mc-discord-updater/README.md

 ## 🚧 Warning

 Discord's API limits on channel renaming and topic updating may be high at the moment (nobody seems to know which they exactly are, but around 2 renames per 10 minutes seems to be a safe guess).
-At such, don't try setting timeouts to values that are too low or it may not work at all.
+At such, don't try setting timeouts to values that are lower than this or the bot may not work at all.

 ---